Research

 As the calendar turned to 2025, there was a renewed sense of optimism that consumers will continue to drive growth in the economy.
 However, the business cycle is not dead, and eventually there will be sand in the gears of this extended economic expansion.

 While an economic slowdown in the year ahead is probable, it doesn’t mean that a recession is inevitable.
-Given its underlying strength to start the year, the expectation is for the national economy to continue expanding throughout 2025.
+Given its underlying strength, the expectation is for the national economy to continue expanding throughout 2025 – albeit with some easing in the overall forecast.

 This article presents the latest trends in key economic indicators as well as an outlook for the year ahead.
 Visit this page throughout the year for the Association’s latest projections for the U.S. economy.